Investigate changes in Git repository

 RustRover allows you to review how changes were merged from one branch to another, and how exactly conflicts (if any) were resolved during a merge:

-Select the required file from one of the nodes and click the Show diff icon Show Diff on the toolbar or press Ctrl+D. The Diff Viewer will show a two-panel diff allowing you to compare the current version with the selected parent.
+Select the required file from one of the nodes and click Show Diff on the toolbar or press Ctrl+D. The Diff Viewer will show a two-panel diff allowing you to compare the current version with the selected parent.

-Select the required file and click the Show diff icon Show Diff on the toolbar or press Ctrl+D. The Diff Viewer will show a three-panel diff allowing you to compare the current version with each of its parents, and see how exactly conflicts were resolved.
+Select the required file and click Show Diff on the toolbar or press Ctrl+D. The Diff Viewer will show a three-panel diff allowing you to compare the current version with each of its parents, and see how exactly conflicts were resolved.

 Locate code author (Annotate with Git Blame)